 - 1. Any protest that a Club official (Chairperson or Governor) receives SHALL be signed by the protestor and the official.
 The Club official SHALL attempt to make a decision at the event and is encouraged to confer with their RCD if possible.
 The Club official shall NOTIFY their RCD within 24 hours and SUBMIT a copy of the protest to the RCD and to the VP of-Competition WITHIN SEVEN (7) DAYS. - 2.
 Club official shall notify entrants as quickly as possible of protest decision made at the event. - 3.
-If the Club official cannot make a decision at the event, he/she shall report and refer it to his/her RCD no later than twenty-four (24) hours after the event. - 4.
-If the protest is referred to the RCD, at the discretion of the RCD, he/she may: - A. Make a decision or - B. Select a Regional Protest Committee of unbiased Regional Governors, five (5) minimum, to hear the protest at the next Regional Competition Meeting or - C. May request that the matter be reviewed by the VP-Competition. - 5.
-If the protest is referred to the VP-Competition by the RCD: - A. Before the VP-Competition makes a decision, written reports must be provided to him/her by the protestor, the protestee if one exists, the Club official and the RCD. - B. The VP-Competition's decision SHALL be timely -- before or at the next regularly scheduled National Competition Committee Meeting. - C. VP-Competition has the option of selecting a National Protest Committee of unbiased RCDs, five (5) minimum, to hear the protest.

-6. The Protestor and Protestee shall retain all rights and privileges until a decision has been made by the protest officials (including an appeal decision if appropriate).
+If the Club official cannot make a decision at the event, they shall report and refer it to their RCD no later than twenty-four (24) hours after the event. - 4.
+If the protest is referred to the RCD, at the discretion of the RCD, they may: - 5.
+Make a decision or - 6.
+Select a Regional Protest Committee of unbiased Regional Governors, five (5) minimum, to hear the protest at the next Regional Competition Meeting or - 7.
+May request that the matter be reviewed by the VP-Competition. - 8.
+If the protest is referred to the VP-Competition by the RCD: - 9.
+Before the VP-Competition makes a decision, written reports must be provided by the protestor, the protestee if one exists, the Club official and the RCD. - 10.
+The VP-Competition's decision shall be timely before or at the next regularly scheduled National Competition Committee Meeting. - 11.
+VP-Competition has the option of selecting a National Protest Committee of unbiased RCDs, five (5) minimum, to hear the protest. - 12.
+The Protestor and Protestee shall retain all rights and privileges until a decision has been made by the protest officials (including an appeal decision if appropriate).